 NO2 is a reddish-brown acidic gas with a pungent, irritating odour.
 It can form readily through the reaction of nitric oxide (NO) with other chemicals in the air and the combustion of fossil fuels is a leading contributor to its formation.
 NO2 plays a role in atmospheric reactions that produce photochemical smog, acid rain and inhalable fine particles.
 It has an inflammatory effect on the lungs which tends to aggravate asthma and increase susceptibility to infections.
 It can also be detrimental to plants and corrosive to building materials.

 SO2 is a colourless gas that has a pungent smell.
 Volcanoes and geothermal activity produce SO2 while anthropogenic sources include the burning of sulphur-containing fuels (such as diesel, coal and oil) and industrial processes such as fertiliser and steel production and aluminium smelting, Similar to NO2, it plays a role in the formation of acid rain and inhalable fine particles.
 It can affect lung function, causing coughing, wheezing and breathing difficulties and asthmatics are particularly susceptible.
 It can be toxic to plants and corrosive to building materials in moist conditions.
-The World Health Organisation has recently reduced its recommended acceptable level of SO2 by a significant margin and the New Zealand standards are yet to follow suit.
+The WHO guideline level is significantly lower than current NESAQ but expect the NZ standards to follow suit.

 Ozone is a colourless gas which at ground level is a pollutant and component of smog but in the upper atmosphere helps to shield us from harmful ultraviolet radiation.
 At the earth’s surface it forms from photochemical reactions between nitrogen oxides and volatile organic compounds, some of the main sources of which are motor vehicles, other combustion sources and solvents.
 Exposure to ozone is linked respiratory problems as it reduces lung function and inflames the linings of the lungs.